LIDILE/CIL_query/README.md

-These scripts are to be used with the Coprus Interlangue (CIL) data located on nakala.fr
+These scripts are to be used with the Corpus Interlangue (CIL) data located on nakala.fr

 Each script has a specific function detailed below.